samueloshio/estore-analytics/README.md

 - **dags:** This folder contains the Python files for the Airflow DAGs.
 By default.
 - **Dockerfile:** This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here.
+- **docker-compose.override:** This file contains a Docker image for Metabase.
 - **include:** This folder contains any additional files that you want to include as part of your project.
 It is empty by default.
+- **terraform_gcp:** This folder contains terraform files used for setting up GCP infrastructures such as GCS and BigQuery.
 - **packages.txt:** Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.
 - **requirements.txt:** Install Python packages needed for your project by adding them to this file.
 It is empty by default.
-- plugins: Add custom or community plugins for your project to this file.
+- **plugins:** Add custom or community plugins for your project to this file.
 It is empty by default.
-- airflow_settings.yaml: Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.
+- **airflow_settings.yaml:** Use this local-only file to specify Airflow Connections, Variables, and Pools instead of entering them in the Airflow UI as you develop DAGs in this project.

 ## Deploy the Project Locally